 Bright Lights January 10, 2017

 The tumultuous, albeit moving, mother-daughter relationship between Hollywood Golden Age survivor Debbie Reynolds and Star Wars personality Carrie Fisher has perhaps always been due for documentation beyond the sources of a brutally honest memoir or fictionalized film fodder.
-And so HBO’s Bright Lights, an Alexis Bloom and Fisher Stevens-directed documentary that both explores their day-to-day lives and their raucous personal and professional pasts in ways written accounts cannot, is plump with intimacy, humor, triumph, and pain.
-In the wakes of their recent deaths — occurring just a day apart in the final hours of 2016 — the film has a distinctive aura of poignancy that makes its narrative all the more touching.
+HBO’s Bright Lights, an Alexis Bloom and Fisher Stevens-directed documentary, both explores their day-to-day lives and their raucous personal and professional pasts in ways written accounts cannot, is plump with intimacy, humor, triumph, and pain.
+In the wakes of their recent deaths — occurring just a day apart in 2016's final hours — the film has a distinctive aura of poignancy that makes its narrative all the more touching.

 Much of it takes place in the present, a present wherein we find Reynolds and Fisher living together in a gloriously gaudy Beverly Hills property.
 They’ve lived in the same “compound,” as Fisher refers to it, for decades, and the mere watching of them move about their everyday existences is a simplistic joy to behold.
 (The film’s first scene, which sees Fisher delivering a home-baked soufflé to her mother’s side of the property, is a testament to the way the twosome’s relationship has risen from its longtime turbulence to an unconditional kind of love).